A European standard is shaped by those who contribute to its development.

 Through European partners: broad-based European organisations, representing particular sectors of industry as well as consumers, environmentalists and workers.

-The CEN BOSS (Business Operations Support System) website gives information on processes and structures of European standardization.
+The CEN BOSS and CENELEC BOSS (Business Operations Support Systems) gives information on processes and structures of European standardization.

 The CEN and CENELEC Management Centre regularly organizes training sessions such as ‘StandarDays’ and information sessions on specific topics.